h2non/rocky/README.md

 Shortcut method to intercept and reply the incoming request.
 If used, `body` param must be a `string` or `buffer`

+#### route#unregister()

+Unregister the current route.
+If the route if matched by the router, it will be ignored, continuing to the next route in the stack.

 #### route#timeout(miliseconds)

 Define a custom timeout for forward/replay traffic in miliseconds.